Rancho Cañada Del Oro Regional Trail Planning Project

 Sierra Vista

 With its quintessential bold orange wings and black markings, the monarch butterfly is a global celebrity with populations existing in places like New Zealand, South America, Puerto Rico and India.
-The monarch’s large presence in Mexico has made it a particularly significant cultural symbol, especially during Día de los Muertos.
+The western monarch, in particular, has a large presence in Mexico which has made it a particularly significant cultural symbol, especially during Día de los Muertos.
 Despite recent population declines of this popular species, new research is giving hope that this meaningful cultural figure will fight the risk of extinction.

 Image